 But the thing to remember about plastic microbeads is: You can avoid them.
 It’s simple: Pledge to go #beadfree and avoid products that contain polyethylene, polypropylene, polylactic acid (PLA), polystyrene, or polyethylene terephthalate.

-Currently, the United States is the only country to implement a plastic microbeads ban, but many other countries—including Australia, Austria, Bangladesh, Belgium, Canada, China, India, Indonesia, Ireland, France, Luxembourg, Malaysia, The Netherlands, New Zealand, Norway, Sweden, the United Kingdom, and Taiwan, Province of China—are considering it.
+Currently, the United States, Canada and the U.K. are the only countries to implement plastic microbeads bans, but many other countries—including Australia, Austria, Bangladesh, Belgium, China, India, Indonesia, Ireland, France, Luxembourg, Malaysia, The Netherlands, New Zealand, Norway, Sweden, and Taiwan, Province of China—are considering it.
 Even the United Nations recommended a worldwide ban.
 Through the #breakfreefromplastic movement, 5 Gyres is connected to many of the organizations working globally on this issue.

 In 2013, 5 Gyres launched the #beadfree Action Campaign to discourage the use of plastic microbeads.
 In just three months, the campaign diverted 16 billion microbeads from American oceans and lakes!
 But the story doesn’t stop there.
 At the current rate, more than 7.3 trillion microbeads will enter the marine environment before the Microbead-Free Waters Act becomes effective in 2018.